NVIDIA/NeMo/README.md

 However, W&B needs the API key to be specified to work properly.
 To upload the logs to W&B, the user must first store the W&B API key to a file (on the first line of the file), and select the path to the file that contains the key using the `wandb_api_key_file` parameter.
-For BCP, this can be stored in the user's workspace.
+For Base Command Platform, this file can be stored in a dataset or workspace mounted to the job.

 The logs show the reduced_train_loss, val_loss, train_step_timing (which is the best way to measure the time it takes to finish each micro step), and other relevant metrics.